cs-ufrn/practice-python-git/README.md

 To execute the calculator you may have [git](https://git-scm.com/) and [python3](https://www.python.org/download/releases/3.0/?) installed.

-For debian-based distros you only have to execute the command `sudo apt install git python3` just changing the package manager.
+For debian-based distros you only have to execute the command `sudo apt install git python3` just changing to your package manager.

 After that, to clone the repository just type: `git clone https://github.com/cs-ufrn/practice-python-git.git`